jedfoster/orange-moose/README.md

 ## Desired functionality

-* Able to add new items
+* Add new items
-* Able toggle the completed state of items by clicking on them
+* Toggle completion state by clicking on an item

 ## Pay attention to